havlicekp/mantica-blog/README.md

 ## Mantica blog
 This repo contains a simple blogging system.
-It serves as a playground for a few technologies like CosmosDB or Angular and is work in progress.
+It serves as a playground for a few technologies like CosmosDB or Angular and is not  finished by any means.

 ## Technical details
 * Web API (REST) built with .NET Core 2.x